awsdocs/aws-go-developer-guide/doc_source/cloudtrail-example-describe-trails.rst

    :dedent: 0
    :language: go

-Initialize the session that the SDK uses to load configuration, credential, and region information from the shared config file *.aws/config* in your home folder, and create a new service client.
+Initialize the session that the SDK uses to load credentials from the shared credentials file
+*.aws/credentials* in your home folder, and create a new service client.

 .. literalinclude:: ./example_code/cloudtrail/describe_trails.go
    :lines: 29-34